Independence Day - 4th of July

 Many say that the most beautiful fireworks displays for the 4th of July can be seen in New York City.
 The “Macy's 4th of July Fireworks Spectacular” features professionally choreographed pyrotechnics and musical accompaniment featuring classical and patriotic songs.
 Being fired from ships positioned on the East River, you can see the show from Manhattan, Queens, and Brooklyn.
 If you want to get really close to the spectacle, you can also sign up for a boat tour on the East River.

-Many US travelers expect to see a parade in New York City on the 4th of July, but unfortunately, that's not the case.
-However, New York features an incredible fireworks display that attracts the attention of three million spectators!
-The spectacle of lights consists of 60,000 fireworks, lasts about 25 minutes, and is one of the largest displays in the world.
-The show starts at 9:25 pm on the East River near Midtown Manhattan.
+On July 4th, an incredible fireworks display in New York City drew the attention of three million spectators!
+The light spectacle consisted of 60,000 fireworks and lasted about 25 minutes.
+It was one of the largest fireworks shows in the world.
+The show started at 8 pm local time on the East River near Midtown Manhattan.

-The best places to see the show are Long Island City, Greenpoint in Brooklyn, or Midtown Manhattan between 14th Street and 50th Street.
-Also, several rooftop bars or other locations overlooking the East River host parties where you can enjoy the view of the fireworks.
+The best places to watch the spectacle were from Long Island City, Greenpoint in Brooklyn, or Midtown Manhattan between 14th Street and 50th Street.
+Additionally, various rooftop bars or other locations with views of the East River hosted parties where people could enjoy the view of the fireworks.

 Indepencence Day in Washington D.C.